rocrill/Crilly-s-B-B/README.md

   * The 'See and do' page contains suggestions for recreational activities within driving distance of the B&B.
   * There is a short introductory text on each activity with an accompanying image.
   * Each activity has a link to the relevant social media or website page through which guests can find specific locations and directions.
-Each of theese links opens in a new tab.
+Each of these links opens in a new tab.
   * On smaller screens, the images adjust so that they become smaller to allow the full text to be seen, without stretching or distorting the images.

 Desktop: